oz9un/dos-tester-802.11/README.md

 ## Disclaimer ⛔

-All information and software available on this page are for educational purposes only.
+All information and software available on this page are for educational and test purposes only.
 Use these at your own discretion, the repository owners cannot be held responsible for any damages caused.

-Usage of all tools on this site for attacking targets without prior mutual consent is illegal.
+Usage of all tools on this repository for attacking targets without prior mutual consent is illegal.
 It is the end user’s responsibility to obey all applicable local, state and federal laws.
 We assume no liability and are not responsible for any misuse or damage caused by this repository.